meiladrahmani556/Disso/README.md

 ## 9. CNN Model Development

-Three CNN models are developed to demonstrate iterative optimisation:
+Three CNN models are developed to demonstrate iterative optimisation and performance improvement.

-### 9.1 Model 1 – Baseline CNN
-A simple CNN architecture used to establish baseline performance.

-### 9.2 Model 2 – Improved CNN
-An enhanced CNN model incorporating architectural and training improvements.

-### 9.3 Model 3 – Optimised CNN
-A final optimised CNN model designed to maximise performance and generalisation.

 ---

+## 9.1 Model 1 – Baseline CNN

+A baseline CNN was implemented to establish initial performance and serve as a reference for subsequent improvements.

+### Architecture Overview
+- Input size: 150 × 150 × 3
+- Two convolutional layers with ReLU activation
+- Max-pooling layers for spatial downsampling
+- Fully connected dense layer
+- Softmax output layer for six-class classification

+The model was compiled using the Adam optimiser and categorical cross-entropy loss.

+### Training Configuration
+- Training/validation split: 80% / 20%
+- Batch size: 32
+- Epochs: 10
+- Image normalisation applied

+---

+## 9.2 Baseline Model Performance

+Training and validation accuracy and loss were recorded across epochs.
+Learning curves show that the model learns meaningful features, with validation performance closely tracking training performance.

+Training curves are visualised in:

+notebooks/04_model_1_baseline.ipynb

+---

 ## 10. Data Augmentation

-Data augmentation techniques are applied during training to improve robustness and reduce overfitting.
+Data augmentation is not applied in the baseline model to ensure that initial performance reflects the inherent capability of the CNN.
+Augmentation techniques are introduced in later models.

 ---

-## 11. Model Performance Evaluation
+## 11. Model Evaluation Strategy

-Model performance is evaluated using training and validation curves, test set accuracy, and predictions on individual random images.
+Model evaluation is based on training and validation accuracy and loss.
+Evaluation on a held-out test set and predictions on individual images are performed in later stages.

 ---

 ## 12. Python Packages Used

-Key Python libraries used in this project include NumPy, Pandas, Matplotlib, TensorFlow/Keras, Scikit-learn, and the Kaggle API.
+Key Python libraries used include:
+- NumPy
+- Pandas
+- Matplotlib
+- TensorFlow / Keras
+- Scikit-learn
+- Kaggle API

 ---

 ## 13. Reused Code and References

-Any reused or adapted code from external tutorials, documentation, or repositories is clearly referenced and acknowledged.
+Any reused or adapted code from external sources is clearly referenced in the notebooks and documentation.

 ---

 ## 14. Conclusions

-This section summarises key findings and model performance outcomes.
+This project demonstrates a complete CNN-based image classification pipeline.
+The baseline model establishes a strong foundation for further optimisation.

 ---

 ## 15. Future Work

-Potential improvements include transfer learning, deeper CNN architectures, and deployment as a graphical user interface (GUI) application.
+Future improvements include deeper CNN architectures, regularisation techniques, transfer learning, and deployment as a GUI application using Streamlit.

 ---

 ## 16. Known Issues / Bugs

-Any unresolved issues or limitations encountered during development are documented here.
+No critical unresolved issues at the current stage of the project.